 Everything we do in class will both train you for the AP Exam, but more, open up your thinking about literature and ways of interpreting texts.
 However, wherever we are and in every method of our communication, some opportunities around the game are likely embedded.
 Some choices and actions will become routine and predictable over the next few months.
 Others will be harder to initially identify as we go through the year.
 Just be aware that this class operates on (at least 2 or 3 levels).
 All that is required of you is to complete the academic work placed honestly before you.
 The rest is . . . creative (and dangerous?) enrichment.
 The simulation is divided into chapters, each two weeks long (though there will be an “emergency week” built in to accommodate tight schedules).

 Current Chapter Time Remaining

 What is The End of Theory?

-The End of Theory is the online role-play game that leads you through the Moodle course.
+The End of Theory is the online role-play game that leads you through the course–live, online, and through all of our tech.
 Each of you has been recruited by The Academy to learn from the great Masters, but there seems to be something else happening behind the scenes.
-As you study, there will be challenges based upon the Moodle assignments, connections to make to uncover the game’s secrets, and even some danger to your character as you work to advance in levels and skills.
+As you study, there will be challenges based upon the assignments, connections to make to uncover the game’s secrets, and even some danger to your character as you work to advance in levels and skills.
 While the game is fun, its story line is also working to help teach you another dimension to our class curriculum.
-There will be some overlap between the game, chisnell.com, and our live classroom, so don’t think that The End of Theory only happens when you’re logged in!
 Doing well in the game can sometimes grant you additional opportunities to learn some fascinating things or to modify some of the assignments I offer.
-Finally, though, if you’re not into the gaming/story part of Moodle, know that only the Moodle assignments count towards your grade, not the game aspects of the course.
+Finally, though, if you’re not into the gaming/story part, know that only the assignments count towards your grade, not the game aspects of the course.
 If you decide to ignore the game events (or even if you are injured in the game!), your grade cannot be affected in any way.

 - Practice exercises and projects of all kinds